FIVE WELLBEING AWARENESS TIPS FOR MEN TO CONSIDER

 KNOW YOUR FAMILY HISTORY

 Many men worry that they are at greater risk of getting cancer if it is present in their family, but this isn’t always the case.
-Statistically, cancer is more common amongst older people, so most families in Ireland will have at least one person in their family who has cancer.
+Statistically, cancer is more common among older people, so most families will have at least one person who has had cancer.
 However, experts say that less than 5% of cancers are linked to an inherited gene fault.

-According to Irish Cancer society, The strength of your family’s history depends on:
+According to the Irish Cancer Society, the strength of your family’s history depends on:

 GET A HEALTH CHECK - EVEN IF YOU ARE WELL

-There are a range of screening options available for those who want to have a full health check-up, a sort of NCT for your body!
-A lot of clinics will offer “standard screens” which involves a consultation with a nurse for height, weight, blood pressure and blood tests and lasts for about 40 minutes.
-If, however, you would like a more in-depth medical appraisal, you can undergo a lengthier screening process that includes Cholesterol test, Urinalysis (including glucose and protein to check kidney function and to screen for diabetes), lung function test, heart assessment, visual assessment.
-This would take about 3 hours that also includes a lifestyle analysis, a stress assessment and a review of current diet and exercise regime.
+There are a range of screening options available for those who want a full health check-up, a sort of NCT for your body!
+A lot of clinics offer “standard screens” which involves a consultation with a nurse for height, weight, blood pressure, and blood tests, lasting about 40 minutes.
+If you would like a more in-depth medical appraisal, you can undergo a lengthier screening process that includes cholesterol tests, urinalysis (including glucose and protein to check kidney function and to screen for diabetes), lung function tests, heart assessments, and visual assessments.
+This takes about 3 hours and also includes a lifestyle analysis, a stress assessment, and a review of current diet and exercise regime.

 Excluding health insurance or company benefits, screenings can cost from €180 - €450.
-You can view a list of National screening services the government offer for free here.
-There is also the option of claiming the cost of a health check back against your tax, by submitting a Med 1
+You can view a list of national screening services the government offers for free here.
+There is also the option of claiming the cost of a health check back against your tax, by submitting a Med 1 form.

 Keeping Fit for Health Reasons